Why Your Baby Needs Yogurt in Their Diet (and What to Give Them!)

 Baby girl sitting in her high chair as her mom spoon feeds her Stonyfield yogurt.

-A common question parents have is, “why can my baby have yogurt but not milk?”
+A common question parents have is, “Why can my baby have yogurt but not milk?”
 It’s a good question since it’s not recommended to give milk to babies under the age of one.
-The difference is yogurt is made by fermentation.
-The active live cultures in yogurt make the lactose and protein easier for their tiny tummies to digest.
+The difference is that yogurt is made by fermentation.
+The active live cultures in yogurt make the lactose and protein easier for babies’ tiny tummies to digest.
 Babies cannot digest whole milk as easily or completely as they can with yogurt.

 Stonyfield Yobaby plain yogurt